Travel to Thailand from the US

 • KLM Royal Dutch Airlines

-Organize some Travel Insurance
+Organize Your Travel Insurance

-Since the change of July 1, the common question asked about travel is,
+Since the change of July 1, 2022, the common question asked about travel is,

 “Do I need Travel Insurance?”

-The fact is that from July 1, Thailand does not require foreign visitors to have insurance with Covid cover.
+The fact is that from July 1, 2022, Thailand does not require foreign visitors to have insurance with Covid cover.
 Travelers do not need to provide any proof of insurance in order to enter Thailand.

 Before Covid, seasoned travelers understood the benefits of comprehensive travel insurance.
 Covid has not changed this.
 Though travel restrictions have eased, Covid is still a problem, and if diagnosed with Covid while traveling, an American citizen will still be required to isolate in a hotel or quarantine in a medical facility.
 This can ruin any holiday, especially if you need to budget for potential medical expenses.